cucapra/latte/2026/web/content/_index.md

 LATTE is a venue for discussion, debate, and brainstorming at the intersection of hardware acceleration and programming languages research.
 The core mission is to bring ideas we love from software programming languages and tools to the world of hardware design.

 LATTE is a venue for discussion, debate, and brainstorming at the intersection of hardware acceleration and programming languages research.
 The core mission is to bring ideas we love from software programming languages and tools to the world of hardware design.
-For more details on the workshop's focus, see [the call for papers][cfp].

 ## The 2026 Workshop

-LATTE is a hybrid workshop; please consider attending either in person (in Rotterdam, co-located with [ASPLOS][]) or virtually (on Zoom).
+LATTE is a hybrid workshop; please consider attending either in person (in Pittsburgh, co-located with [ASPLOS][]) or virtually (on Zoom).
 LATTE will be held on March 30.

 ## Call for Papers